elektito/elektito.github.io/_posts/2018-12-31-lrfs-4-early-userspace.md

 ## initramfs

-Originally, initramfs is supposed to be a an archive embedded into the Linux kernel itself.
+Originally, initramfs was supposed to be a an archive embedded into the Linux kernel itself.
 This archive is mounted as root and a `/init` file inside it is executed as init (i.e. with PID 1).

 What this incarnation of early init does is slightly different from